DanielNoxUt/MCB/.github/CONTRIBUTING.md

 # How to contribute
 Note: Addapted from the Puppet Contributing Guidelines

-Minecordbot is an free and openly sourced project under the GNU GPLv3 or later version (see [LICENSE](https://github.com/CyR1en/Minecordbot/blob/master/LICENSE))
-As such, we also welcome contributions from the community.
+MCB is an free and openly sourced project under the GNU GPLv3 or later version ()) As such, we also welcome contributions from the community.
 Not all Pull Requests may be acceptable for inclusion (though you're free to use them in your own forks) due to various reason, such as vulnerabilities, build issues, or poor legibility.
 The cleaner your code, the more likely it will be included.

 ## Getting Started